March 13, 2023

 Let’s take a look at some of the reasons why flexible PTO works.

-Offering employees the freedom and flexibility to choose when they take time off is invariably going to make them happier.
+Giving employees the freedom and flexibility to choose when they take time off is invariably going to make them happier.

 You’ll have fewer cases of employee burnout, and will likely see positive effects on an employee’s performance at work when they can take time off regularly.